PROFESSIONALS AND TECHNICIANS

 Increasing Efficiency for Distributors

-The issue for Siemens, though, was providing a uniform way for distributors to assemble the products.
-“So, we created an experience through BILT which allows the distributor to put together the product as a value-added service,” says Quatela.
+Siemens sought to provide a standardized method for distributors to assemble the components.
+“We created a 3D experience with BILT to help distributors put together the product as a value-added service,” says Quatela.
 “Distributors are always looking for ways to differentiate themselves in the marketplace.
-This is one way to do that.”
+This is a great way to do that.”

 Boosting Distributor Success with Digital Innovation

-Quatela was moved by those comments.
-“Hearing that just validated everything both Siemens and BILT are trying to achieve.
-And that’s to move the industry forward.
-It’s about an evolution—actually, a revolution—that’s trying to change the game.”
+“Hearing that validated everything Siemens and BILT are trying to achieve.
+And that is to move the industry forward.
+It’s about an evolution—actually, a revolution—that’s going to change the game,” says Quatela.

 Investing in the Next Generation of Electricians